 "That's a major change," said Pencina.

-Over one in five Americans between the ages of 40 and 75 already take a statin to prevent an initial heart attack or stroke, the study estimated.
+Over one in five Americans between the ages of 40 and 75 already take a statin to prevent an initial heart attack or stroke, the American study from 2017 estimated.
 Following either of the guidelines consistently would add millions to that list, and the ACC/AHA recommendation in particular would more than double it.

 Pencina said that much of the difference -- 9.3 million people -- includes those under 60 and those with diabetes.
 Some of these people may have a low 10-year risk, he said, but a relatively high 30-year risk.